 THE WIZARDO ISSUES

-Wizardo records copied the TMOQ album in spring 1976, on an LP titled GET BACK SESSIONS STUDIO OUTAKES, matrix WRMB-352 A / WRMB-352 B. This is by far the worst copy of the "Get Back Sessions" ever produced.
-It is taken from a TMOQ record in noticeably decreased sound quality; moreover, it lacks the last two tracks and has Let it be abruptly interrupted after 2:48.
+Wizardo Records copied the TMOQ album in spring 1976, on an LP titled GET BACK SESSIONS STUDIO OUTAKES, matrix WRMB-352 A / WRMB-352 B. This is by far the worst copy of the "Get Back Sessions" ever produced.
+It is taken from a TMOQ record with noticeably decreased sound quality; moreover, it lacks the last two tracks and has Let It Be abruptly interrupted after 2:48.
 Three issues have been seen:

-1. spring to late 1976. insert numbered WRMB 320, printed in pink or white paper, yellow / green El' Wizardo label with multicolored vinyl or red Wizardo Re-issue series or Cat'n'Dog labels with black vinyl (this last one was released in late 1976).
+Spring to late 1976.
+Insert numbered WRMB 320, printed on pink or white paper, yellow / green El' Wizardo labels with multicolored vinyl or red Wizardo Re-issue series or Cat'n'Dog labels on black vinyl (this last one was released in late 1976)).

-3. 1977.
-New stampers with WRMB-352 scratched and the TMOQ-smokin' pig record number 73201 added, insert reproducing the Lemon Record "rooftop" cover, green "Von Grossenshush" label with fake titles in German language.
+1977.
+New stampers were cut, with WRMB-352 scratched and the TMOQ-smokin' pig record number 73201 added, insert reproducing the Lemon Record "rooftop" cover, green "Von Grossenshush" labels with fake titles in German language.

 INTEREST.
-The Wizardo versions in colored and multicolored vinyl have a good collectible value ***.
+The Wizardo versions on colored and multicolored vinyl have a good collectible value ***.
 The other releases are worthless. *.

 INTEREST.
 Another record useful only for completists. *.